opus1993/pubrepo/content/post/2021-03-01-data-evangelist-part-3/index.md

 A **research** process gathers data, declares a hypothesis, builds a model, iterates and experiments to understand the business systems being modeled, and only then releases a thesis supported by evidence gathered during experiments.
 The strategy planning process then is a peer review of the thesis by senior leadership.
 A research process creates tangible, reliable results with rigor.

-**Digital transformation** stops short at the hypothesis step.
+According to Vashishta, **Digital transformation** stops short at the hypothesis step.
 In many cases the data are not available within the decision timeframe, so the organization falls back on expert testimony, or "priors."
 In a rapidly changing competitive environment, priors alone should not be used to predict or to prescribe.
 There has been no validation to support their use.
 From a strategy planning and forward-looking perspective, analytics alone are at-best hit or miss, particularly when looking 3+ years into the future.

 **Digital transformation** without rigor mislabels analytics as Data Science, creating a barrier to getting value from the technology.
 The result is overly expensive analytics with the AI label slapped on.

 ----

-From this past Tuesday March 2nd, check out the three 20 minute [meetup talks](https://community.rstudio.com/t/r-in-manufacturing-and-consumer-products-virtual-meetup-on-march-2nd/96941) on solving strategic challenges in industry by
+From this past Tuesday March 2nd, check out the three 20 minute [meetup talks](https://community.rstudio.com/t/r-in-manufacturing-and-consumer-products-virtual-meetup-on-march-2nd/96941) on solving strategic challenges at

 - Pratt and Whitney - [Brendan Scully](https://www.linkedin.com/in/brendanjscully/), Aftermarket Operations